telvarost/QuickAdditions-StationAPI/README.md

 ### Entity Spawning Mechanics
 * Adds ability to disable living entity despawning.
 * Adds ability to disable saddled pig despawning.
-  * Also adds the ability to skip saddled pigs in the passive spawn count
+  * Also adds the ability to skip saddled pigs in the passive spawn count.
-    * Allowing passive spawn capacity to be filled with normal despawning passive mobs and not just the new saddled pigs
+    * Allowing passive spawn capacity to be filled with normal despawning passive mobs and not just the new saddled pigs.
 * Adds ability to change max mob spawn capacity for different creature types.
   * Monster, passive (animals), and squid max spawn capacity can be changed.
 * Adds ability to change mob spawn group size.
+  * Disabled when PumpkinMoon is installed, as PumpkinMoon will take over setting spawn group size.

 ### Weather
 * Adds ability to set a Y level above which it will always snow.